pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-The snapshot tool is also executed from the plugin's configuration panel and takes a snapshot of metadata for all available Signal K paths and merges this with existing resources in the metadata resource type, creating any metadata resources that do not exist and updating any that do.
+The snapshot tool is also executed from the plugin's configuration panel and takes a snapshot of metadata for all available Signal K paths and merges this with any existing resources in the metadata resource type, creating any metadata resources that do not exist and updating any that do.
 Paths which have no associated metadata are saved with an empty object as their metadata value.